vshymanskyy/miband-js/README.md

 Head to https://tiny.cc/miband-js

-You need a browser with [WebBluettoth support](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md).
+You need a browser with [WebBluetooth support](https://github.com/WebBluetoothCG/web-bluetooth/blob/master/implementation-status.md).
 Tested with:
 - Chrome on Linux (with enabled experimental flag)
 - Chrome on OS X
 - Chrome on Android (6.0+)